Corporate Political Spending:

-Eight members of The Conferece Board Committee on Corporate Political Spending were recognized for their leadership in political spending governance by the 2013 CPA-Zicklin Index.
-To learn more about the policies and practicies of the committee members, click on the member logos on this page or visit the committee member page.
+The Conference Board Committee on Corporate Political Spending (“the Committee”) is proud to announce that eight members were recognized for their leadership in political spending governance by the 2014 CPA-Zicklin Index.
+To learn more about the policies and practices of the committee members, click on the member logos on this page or visit the committee member page.

-The Committee on Corporate Political Spending is pleased to announce the release of their report, Corporate Political Spending: Policies and Practices, Accountability, and Disclosure.
+The Committee on Corporate Political Spending is pleased to provide its latest report, Corporate Political Spending: Policies and Practices, Accountability, and Disclosure*.

-Designed to complement The Conference Board Handbook on Corporate Political Activity: Emerging Corporate Governance Issues, the report is intended to help corporations deepen their understanding of issues related to their involvement in the political process and to offer a variety of approaches for political spending, disclosure, and accountability.
+Designed to complement The Conference Board Handbook on Corporate Political Activity: Emerging Corporate Governance Issues*, the report helps corporations deepen their understanding of issues related to their involvement in the political process and offers a variety of approaches for political spending, disclosure, and accountability.
 Its goals are to inform, not to instruct, and to highlight viable options and examples of what other companies have done, not to advocate a specific agenda or point of view.

 The Committee on Corporate Political Spending has adopted the following mission statement: